zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated.md

 When working on GitLab Dedicated tickets, a good mental model to follow is to determine if the issue is an Application issue or an Infrastructure issue.

-- If you're dealing with an Application issue i.e. the issue is within the GitLab application, then you can treat it like a Self-Managed instance while being mindful of the [feature that are not available for GitLab Dedicated](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/#unavailable-features).
+- If you're dealing with an Application issue i.e. the issue is within the GitLab application, then you can treat it like a Self-Managed instance while being mindful of the [features that are not available for GitLab Dedicated](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/#unavailable-features).
-- If it's an infrastructure issue, you'll want to look to consider engaging the SREs via a [Request for Help](https://gitlab.com/gitlab-com/request-for-help/-/issues/new?issuable_template=SupportRequestTemplate-GitLabDedicated) or opening an incident.
+- If it's an infrastructure issue, you'll want to consider engaging the SREs via a [Request for Help](https://gitlab.com/gitlab-com/request-for-help/-/issues/new?issuable_template=SupportRequestTemplate-GitLabDedicated) or opening an incident.
 The [runbooks](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/team/-/tree/main/runbooks) used by the SREs may be useful additional context.

 Use the [SaaS, Self-Managed and Dedicated Troubleshooting tables](https://handbook.gitlab.com/handbook/support/workflows/saas_sm_cheatsheet/) to learn more about the differences between `gitlab.com`, self-managed and GitLab Dedicated.

 If you'd like to work on GitLab Dedicated tickets, consider [creating an issue using the template](https://gitlab.com/gitlab-com/support/support-training/-/issues/new?issuable_template=GitLab%20Dedicated) in Support Training, and read the [overview](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/team/).